William B. Britton

-William B. Britton (January 8, 1829 – December 19, 1910) was an American merchant and Republican politician.
-He served one term in the Wisconsin State Assembly, representing Rock County, and was a Union Army officer throughout the American Civil War.
+William Buckman Britton (January 8, 1829 – December 19, 1910) was an American merchant, Republican politician, and Wisconsin pioneer.
+He served one term in the Wisconsin State Assembly, representing Rock County during the 1883 term.
+Earlier, he served two years as a member of the city council of Janesville, Wisconsin (1874–1876), and served as a Union Army officer throughout the American Civil War.